dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

-I like it a lot, because it's a lot closer to an ideal fluid model, and there IS some stuff in the lit (flowlets) that comes close to describing it.
-But although I've got most of it written down, the opportunity to go and implement it hasn't arisen yet -
+I like it a lot, because it's a lot closer to an ideal fluid model, and there IS some stuff in the lit (flowlets) that comes close to describing both of these ideas.
+But although I've got most of this one written down, the opportunity to go and implement it hasn't arisen yet -

 and frankly we still have other problems elsewhere to deal with.